The-OpenROAD-Project/OpenLane/docs/source/installation.rst

 Installation of Docker under Ubuntu
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-Second you need to install Docker.
+Next install Docker.
 Follow `instructions provided in documentation of the Docker  here <https://docs.docker.com/engine/install/ubuntu/>`_ as steps provided below might be outdated.

 .. warning::
     The steps below might be simply outdated, it is encouraged to follow the link to the official Docker documentation